kimmelsg/actionmailbox-imap/README.md

 Prepare your IMAP server and account by ensuring/creating the mailboxes for `ingress_mailbox`, ex: "INBOX".

-Update the `config/imap.yml` that was generated to include server and credentials information, `ingress_mailbox` and an appropriate `take` amount ( the amount of emails to grab in a single run ).
+Update the `config/imap.yml` that was generated to include server and credentials information, `mailbox`.
+Currently SSL is required.

-Run or schedule `rails action_mailbox:ingress:imap URL="http://localhost/rails/action_mailbox/relay/inbound_email" INGRESS_PASSWORD="YourIngressPassword"` to run at a selected interval.
+Run the [ActionMailbox::IMAP Client](https://github.com/kimmelsg/actionmailbox-imap/blob/master/CLIENT.md) like so `URL=...
+INGRESS_PASSWORD=... ./actionmailbox-imap` to begin processing emails.

+### Rake Task

-The command behaves much like that of the other `action_mailbox:ingress:...` commands in that it relays the message the same way.
+The rake task behaves much like that of the other `action_mailbox:ingress:...` commands in that it relays the message the same way.
 Although messages should be piped to the other ingress commands and `rails action_mailbox:ingress:imap ...` needs to be scheduled appropriately.

 ## Installation
 Add this line to your application's Gemfile: